malfattti/garden/Decadent Love.md

 - Decadent Love: Courtship and Romance in Three Decadent Short Stories
-- Three or four short stories:

 	- The Street of our Lady of the Fields (Chambers)
 	- The Yellow Sign (Chambers)
 	- The Fifth Edition (Wotton)